Temporal light interference: Potential victims of TLI

 Each of this equipment have an optical interface for their functioning but they employ very different mechanisms, principles and restrictions to process the incoming light.
 Therefore, there is also a large variety of interference mechanisms.
-Consequently, there is not a single and simple metric that describes the level of degradation or malfunction of each of these type of equipment.
+Consequently, there is not a single and simple metric that describes the level of degradation or malfunction of each of these types of equipment.

 Examples of victims of temporal light interference

 Visible Light Communication (VLC)

 Visible light communication typically uses a common LED light source that is used for illumination and adds a small level of modulation on the DC-light level to transfer data.
 The receiver can be a specific device using a photodiode as detector, but it is often also a common smartphone camera.
 Various pulse modulation techniques and data rates can be applied depending on the function of the VLC system.
 TLM disturbances from sunlight or other ambient lighting can cause interference of the VLC system.
 VLC systems generally apply specific coding and modulation techniques to achieve robustness against common TLM disturbances.